elastic/tedi/README.md

 ```

 ### Build context files
-Add any other files that are needed to complete your image to `./tedi`.
-They
+Add any other files that are needed to complete your image to the `tedi`
-will be provided as the Docker build context, via a staging area in `./.tedi`.
+directory.
+They will be provided as the Docker build context, via a staging
+area in the hidden directory `.tedi`.

 Both plain files and Jinja2 templates are supported.

 The contents of `.tedi` are temporary and can be regenerated.
-You'll likely want
+You'll likely
-to add it to your `.gitignore` file.
+want to add it to your `.gitignore` file.

 #### Plain files
 Any plain files, including arbitrarily deep directory structures will be copied